freiktolik/virtual_vending_machine/README.md

 ## Self test case 1
 -----------------------------------------------------------------------
-VM is initialised with default following set of coins (see table above)
+VM is initialized with default following set of coins (see table above)

 You want to buy Coca Cola (2$)
 You have entered 60.50$